Alessiorloreti/alessiorloreti.com/_posts/2017-07-12-Warsaw-Berlin.markdown

 * * *

-Here are some of my favorite photos from a fall evening riding my bike through Piedmont Park.
+In July 2017 I was given the opportunity to travel to Warsaw and Berlin for a work trip for 2 weeks.
+It was my first time to Poland and Germany and I loved both cities.
+Here are some of my favorite photos from my trip!

 ![](https://c1.staticflickr.com/5/4217/35039378543_039945e1c4_b.jpg){: .blog-picture}